Requirements for Participation in Athletics

 It is important for parents and student-athletes to understand that Simsbury High School does not in any way sanction, encourage, or condone pre-season “Captain’s Practice.”
 Participation in these types of activities will have no bearing on whether the student is selected to the high school team in that sport.
 Students should not participate in these pre-season activities.

-A copy of this information may be obtained from the Athletic Director’s office.
+A copy of this information may also be obtained from the Athletic Director’s office.

 Student eligibility will be determined for all students on the date that report cards are distributed or on the fourteenth calendar day following the end of the marking period, whichever comes first.
 Scholastic incompletes must be made up within ten (10) school days following the date that student eligibility was determined for the respective marking period as defined above.
 Incomplete grades are not to be considered as passing grades.
 Final grades from the previous school year determine Fall eligibility.